bigapplestrat/GitHubTutorial/README.md

 ```

 This tells git that we want to refer to this repository as 'origin' when we commit additional information.
 You can type `git remote -v` to see all the current remote repositories git has references to.
 The `git push` command sends your data off to GitHub.
 You should be prompted for your username and password.
 The master command tells git that you are pushing the master branch, which will make more sense later.

+If you're not using GitHub as your hosting service, you would simply give a different remote alias specific to that site.
+The convention of where the username and repo details go might be slightly different, but the process should be the same.

 If you open the repository on `github.com` you should now see that your README.md file has been added to the repository.